snehilvj/dmc-docs/docs/migration/migration.md

 # ✅ 2.x – use emblaOptions to pass options to embla
 dmc.Carousel({ "loop": True, "dragFree": True, "align": 'start' })
 ```

+####  DatePicker

+A new `DatePicker` component has been added — this is a standalone calendar (no input field), matching Mantine's upstream
+component.

+Note that in v0.15.0, the original `DatePicker` was renamed to `DatePickerInput` to align with Mantine’s naming.

+If you are migrating from DMC < 0.15.0 and your app used `dmc.DatePicker` update it to use `dmc.DatePickerInput`

 ----